twolfson/katex-screenshot/README.md

 ## Unlicense
 As of Oct 10 2017, Standard Cyborg has released this repository and its contents to the public domain.

+As of Aug 28 2020, Standard Cyborg has transferred ownership to Todd Wolfson.
+This repository and its contents are still released to the public domain.

 It has been released under the [UNLICENSE][].

 [UNLICENSE]: UNLICENSE